-Once you’ve calculated your macros you can then move into details like: what days will you plan/prep, how many meals will you eat daily, and what foods will you eat.
+Once you’ve done your macro calculations you can then move into details like what days will you plan/prep, how many meals will you eat daily, and what foods will you eat.

 What are the Benefits of Meal Prepping for Your Macros?

 Whether your goal is fat loss or muscle gain, meal prepping will help you adhere to your macros and healthy eating.
 I mean, how easy is it to grab healthy cooked food that’s already in the fridge and heat it up in the microwave?

 In my experience, if I wasn’t being consistent with tracking my macros, it was because I didn’t have prepped food in the fridge.
 The saying “failing to prepare, you are preparing to fail”, is 100% true when you have a body composition goal.
 You can’t just ‘wing it’ with your nutrition and expect to get six-pack abs or have consistent weight loss if you aren’t planning ahead.

 Ask yourself, “What is my biggest hurdle to getting the physique I want and staying consistent?”

 I guarantee you answered nutrition.

 Even if you have been working out, remember that nutrition is 70-90% of the progress you make.
 The saying “Abs are made in the kitchen” is very much true!

 What if I told you that meal prepping: